svroonland/rezilience/README.md

 * `Retry.whenCase`
   Accepts a partial function and a schedule and will apply the schedule only when the input matches partial function.
 This is useful to retry only on certain types of failures/exceptions

+For consistency with the other policies and to support combining policies, there is `Retry.make(schedule)`.

 ### Usage